icambron/twix.js/README.markdown

 ```

 ##Building##

-If you want to build Twix for yourself, just run the build file:
+If you want to build Twix for yourself, clone the repo out and run this:

     make configure build

-The configure part just installs the NPMs and a git submodule; you only need run that the first time you build.
+Configure just installs the NPMs and brings in Moment as a submodule, so you only have to do that part once.

 Note that the source is `src/twix.coffee`; the output is `bin/twix.js`.
 You can run the tests via

     make test